THE-Quaddriver/Troller-Transformer-schematics/README.md

 Transistor subs:
-Transamp1 Darlington (Q1) - it nota TIP120 or better, make it one.
+Transamp1 Darlington (Q1) - if not a TIP120 or better, make it one.
 5A handling, 65w dissipation is more than ok for a 1 amp unit
 Momentum 1 Darlington (Q1) - I have found a BDW23A, this is a similar Vebo and Hfe to the TIP120, but its Pd is half.
 Change to a
 TIP120